Infineon/eltt2/README.md

  Additional information:

 -a: <br>
-With the "-a" command you can hash given data with the SHA-1/SHA-256 hash algorithm.
+With the "-a" command you can hash given data with the SHA-1/256/384 hash algorithm.
 This hash sequence sends 3 commands [start, update, complete] to the TPM and allows to hash an arbitrary amount of data.
 For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>
 ./eltt2 -a 41624364 Hash given data with SHA-1 hash algorithm. <br>
 or <br>
 ./eltt2 -a sha1 41624364 Hash given data with SHA-1 hash algorithm. <br>
 ./eltt2 -a sha256 41624364 Hash given data with SHA-256 hash algorithm. <br>
+./eltt2 -a sha384 41624364 Hash given data with SHA-384 hash algorithm. <br>

 -A: <br>
 With the "-A" command you can hash given data with the SHA-256 hash algorithm.
 This hash sequence sends 3 commands [start, update, complete] to the TPM and allows to hash an arbitrary amount of data.
 For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>